Oriental Club: History and membership

 The early years of the club, from 1824 to 1858, are detailed in a book by Stephen Wheeler published in 1925, which contains a paragraph on each member of the club of that period.

+The clubhouse at 18 Hanover Square, designed in 1827 by Benjamin Dean Wyatt.
+The club sold the building in 1962.

 James Grant said of the club in The Great Metropolis (1837):

 The Oriental Club, corner of Hanover Square, consists of gentlemen who have resided some time in the East.
 A great majority of its members are persons who are living at home on fortunes they have amassed in India.
 India and Indian matters form the everlasting topics of their conversation.
 I have often thought it would be worth the while of some curious person to count the number of times the words Calcutta, Bombay and Madras are pronounced by the members in the course of a day.
 The admission money to the Oriental Club is twenty pounds, the annual subscription is eight pounds.
 The number of members is 550.
 The finances of the Oriental are in a flourishing state, the receipts last year amounted to 5,609l, while the expenditure was only 4,923l, thus leaving a balance in favour of the club of 685l... at this rate they will get more rapidly out of debt than clubs usually do...
 Nabobs are usually remarkable for the quantity of snuff they take; the account against the club for this article is so small that they must be sparing in the use of it; it only averages 17l.
 10s. per annum.
 Possibly, however, most of the members are in the habit of carrying boxes of their own...